FirstEnergy Reminds Customers to Stay Safe This Halloween Season

 - Keep a clear, well-lit path at your home for trick-or-treaters.
 Prevent falls by keeping walkways, steps and porches free of electrical cords or any other items that may pose a hazard for trick-or-treaters.

-- Limit travels to well-lit, familiar areas.
-Always walk in groups and use sidewalks or crosswalks, whenever possible.
+- Limit travel to well-lit, familiar areas.
+Always walk in groups and use sidewalks or crosswalks whenever possible.

 - Motorists should use extra caution and keep an eye out for children crossing the street.
 Know the trick-or-treat hours in your neighborhood and anticipate heavy foot traffic.

-Follow us on Twitter and Facebook all year long for tips and resources to stay safe when using electricity in and around your home.
+Follow FirstEnergy and its electric companies on Twitter and Facebook all year long for tips and resources to stay safe when using electricity in and around your home.